kjibek/Cache-Simulator/README.md

 * tag (identifies the memory block)

 ## Supported Operations
+The program continuously runs in a loop, prompting the user to choose one of the following operations until they decide to exit.
 * Read (R)
   * Checks if data is in cache
   * If yes -> hit